Utah monolith: Description

-The metal structure stood 3 m tall above the bedrock, with each of the sides being 58 cm wide.
-A triangular prism, it had three sides, was not magnetic, and appeared to be made of 1/8 in stainless steel or aluminum sheets, joined with rivets, with a hollow interior.
-There was silicone caulk or epoxy along the base, and striking the metal produced a dampened sound indicating some type of insulation inside.
-The pillar was assembled using blind rivets, indicating human origins but making it difficult to determine its age.
+The metal structure was a triangular prism with three sides that stood approximately 9.5 ft tall above the bedrock.
+The base of the monolith formed the shape of an equilateral triangle; the sides of the triangle measured approximately 1.9 ft long, and its altitude around 1.67 ft.
+The structure was not magnetic and had a hollow interior.
+It appeared to be made of stainless steel or aluminum sheets 1/8 in thick, joined together with blind rivets.
+There was silicone caulk or epoxy along the base, and one early visitor said that the metal produced a sound "like a cardboard box" when hit or knocked on.

-Dave Sparks of the TV show Diesel Brothers went to the monolith and described it in a video he posted on Instagram.
-"They got a concrete saw and they cut it into the red rock there", he said.
-"You can see right here on the bottom where they had a couple of over cuts with the saws."
-Wendy Wischer of the University of Utah's School of Fine Art said, "One person alone could not have done it so there is a group of people who have some knowledge of it somewhere.
-Most artists want some recognition for what they are doing but this seems to include a level of humor and mystery as part of the intention".
+Dave Sparks of the reality television series Diesel Brothers went to the monolith and described it in a video he posted on Instagram: "They got a concrete saw and they cut it into the red rock there.
+You can see right here on the bottom where they had a couple of over cuts with the saws."
+Wendy Wischer of the University of Utah's School of Fine Art said: "One person alone could not have done it so there is a group of people who have some knowledge of it somewhere.
+Most artists want some recognition for what they are doing but this seems to include a level of humor and mystery as part of the intention."